- Bank Information

 A: You can change your PIN number at any branch location.

-Q: How do I report fraudulent activity on my VISA® Check Card?
+Q: How do I report fraudulent activity on my consumer VISA® Check Card?
+(Business cards not included.)

 A: If you suspect fraud on your card, contact us immediately.
 In order to receive an initial credit for the lost funds, you will be required to sign paperwork (at any branch) documenting the details of your dispute.
 The Bank will credit your account for the full amount of your claim within 10 business days of receiving your signed paperwork.
 The Bank will conduct an investigation of your claim (Reg E timeframes apply) and will report the results of the investigation to you in writing within three business days of its completion.